kubemq-io/MSSQL.Abstractions/README.md

 - .NET Standard 2.0

 ### The 'SQLCommandRequest' object
-Struct used to define the SQLCommand to the KubeMQMSSQLConnector ,
+Struct used to define the SQLCommand to the KubeMQM/SSQL Connector, inspired by the common used metodology.

 **Parameters**:
-- CommandType - Mandatory.
-System.Data.CommandType.
+- CommandType - Mandatory, System.Data.CommandType.
-- CommandText - Mandatory. string that represent the SQL Command or Procedure.
+- CommandText - Mandatory, string that represent the SQL Command or Procedure.
-- sqlParameter - Optional.
-A struct that contain a set of KubeMQSqlParameter [See KubeMQSqlParameter](#the-kubemqsqlParameter-object)
+- sqlParameter - Optional, a struct that contain a set of KubeMQSqlParameter [See KubeMQSqlParameter] (#the-kubemqsqlParameter-object)

 Initialize SQLCommandRequest from code:
 ```C#